 Students are required to get to school on time.
-Students arriving late to school, after 7:45am but prior to 8:23am will be considered a late arrival.
-The following serves as a guide for consequences for each semester that will occur for arriving late to school: possible interventions include warning, detention, In School Suspension (ISS), parent conference.
+Students arriving late to school, after 7:45am but prior to 8:23am will

 TRUANCY

 Truancy is the absence from more than one class that is without the consent of either parent or school.
 An absence for which there is neither a parental phone call or a note will be considered truancy.
 Truant absences will be unexcused.
 Truancy consequences will be administered per the discipline policy.
 Truancy will be reported to the Regional Office of Education.